 Observations & Critique: Go big or go home

-These parts do NOT fit the VF-0D toys or anything made by Yamato but they will fit either the VF-0A or VF-0S.
-The problem is that using the Reactive Armor will mean you’ll have to hide your beautiful battroid which isn’t a proposition everyone will buy into.
+These parts do NOT fit the VF-0D toys, anything made by Yamato, or the V1.1 Arcadia VF-0A that was released, but they will fit either the V1.0 Arcadia VF-0A or VF-0S.
+Using the Reactive Armor requires hiding your beautiful battroid which isn’t a proposition everyone will buy into.
 You can’t use these parts in either GERWALK or fighter mode.
 So, barring some pretty extreme scarcity, it’s unlikely these parts will become Holy Grails down the road.
-Arcadia hinted at Winter Wonderfest 2017 that a plain white kit version may be in the pipeline.
-There has only been one release so far:

 Whether or not you like the overall blue tone there are a few detail touches that are very nice.
 First, the gold in the back boosters adds a lot of visual punch.
 The colored red and blue bulbs on the backpack are also nice details.
 The pink missiles in the shoulders and chest are a bewildering letdown.
 Even if they were more gray than white it would be preferable to pink.
 The armor that goes over the wings looks good from behind but it seems like it should be a sleeve that also covers the front of the wings or that the plate should sit closer to the wings.
 The backpack armor looks too low on the back to my eye and the chest and shoulder areas, which house the missiles, look too bulky.
 The dearth of painted on detail is sadly standard for Arcadia and, at this point, most people are getting too spoiled by Bandai’s abundance of painted on detail in their products to consider using stickers.